Nursing

 - Private sector and/or charities, community interest companies and social enterprise organisations.
 Some nurses may also work on cruise ships, oil rigs, in aesthetics and cosmetic clinics to name but a few examples.
 In addition, nurses are highly sought after across the globe and may work for humanitarian, and disaster support organisations such as the Disaster Emergency Committee, International Red Cross, Medecins San Frontiers.
 Find out more about working in different countries on our How do I find work abroad? pages

 - Armed Forces careers – As a qualified nurse, many roles are available within the military and include all areas of Nursing practice.
-Army Nurse, Royal Navy Nursing Officer and RAF nursing
+Army Nurse, Royal Navy Healthcare and Medical and RAF nursing

 What does the career path of a nurse look like?

-The vast majority of graduating nurses will start in band five positions as a newly qualified nurse, but after that, many different pathways will be open to you within the “four pillars of practice” (clinical practice, leadership positions, education and research).
+After that, many different pathways will be open to you within the “four pillars of practice” - clinical practice, leadership positions, education and research.

 While the following list has much cross over, we have grouped the following to give you a feel for the kinds of roles using the four pillars of practice.